 One way is to understand human psychology.
 Specifically, how habits are formed.
 Unlike what conventional wisdom dictates, what determines whether you are able or unable to stick with a resolution is not willpower or drive.
 The guy who manages to meet his goals and surpass his own expectations while you flounder with your yet-to-do lists is not more motivated or driven than you.

 I’ll say that again.
 Success does not depend on your willpower.
 Success depends on what habits you have.
-And if you think the main determinant in forming good habits or getting rid of bad ones, you will have fallen victim to yet another common misconception.
-How can this be?
+And if you think the main determinant in forming good habits or getting rid of bad ones is willpower, you will have fallen victim to yet another common misconception.
+Why is this so?

 The truth is that at the end of the day, we will do what we want to do.
 The problem, of course, is that we find ourselves doing things we know aren’t good for us, and not doing the things which we know we should be doing.
 How do we change this?

 The answer is simple: We make it as easy as possible to do the things we know we should do.
 And we make it as hard as possible to do the things we know we shouldn’t be doing.